-The real estate industry went to the lawmakers and requested some special treatment when it came to independent contractor status.
-The laws at the time — and they still do — had a list of questions that were pretty rigid and made it very difficult to operate a real estate brokerage without agents being employees.
-We got a sweet deal.
+The real estate industry went to lawmakers and requested some special treatment when it came to independent contractor status.
+The laws at the time—and they still do—had a list of standards that were pretty rigid and made it very difficult to operate a real estate brokerage without agents being employees.

 Know the Rules

-Real estate agents and brokers enjoy a special IRS classification as Statutory Independent Contractors.
-Be sure that you know the rules to keep that status.
-In the changing world of real estate services, new business models and compensation methods may result in classification as an employee.
+Real estate agents and brokers enjoy a special IRS classification as statutory independent contractors.
+Keeping apprised of the rules regarding that status is important in the changing world of real estate services, because new business models and compensation methods may result in classification as an employee.

 As more agents are recruited into discount brokerages with business models that pay salaries for base income, there could be problems with meeting the tests for independent contractor status.
-It is important that both broker and agent know precisely what their relationship is, and that they have some sort of document or contract stating that relationship.
+Both the broker and the agent need to know precisely what their relationship is, and that some sort of document or contract states that relationship.

-It is unfortunate that many enter real estate thinking that it's all about "sales."
-You're selling houses.
-Really, real estate is a service business, and there is a lot of legal and tax related stuff involved.
-Not treating this stuff seriously can get you into trouble.
+Many people unfortunately enter real estate thinking that it's all about sales; you're selling houses.
+Really, real estate is a service business, with a lot of legal and tax-related details involved.
+Not treating these details seriously can get you into trouble.

 The Sales Associate Must Be a Licensed Real Estate Salesperson

-This seems self-explanatory, but the law wanted to be sure that real estate brokers did not place assistants or agents-in-training in the status of independent contractor.
-This is important, as the real estate professional who is licensed and enjoys the independent contractor status should always remember that this means that they are a business, and they own the business.
+This seems self-explanatory, but the law ensures that real estate brokers do not place assistants or agents-in-training in the status of independent contractor.
+This is important, as the real estate professional who is licensed and enjoys independent contractor status should always remember that this means that they are a business, and they own the business.

 There is nothing wrong with hanging your license with a broker, and in many cases, it is required.
-But, when you're taking advantage of the services and offices of the broker, still remember that you are your business.
-If they offer you website space, take it, but you should establish your own online presence with a website and/or on the social media as soon as possible.
+But when you're taking advantage of the services and offices of the broker, still remember that you are your business.
+If they offer you website space, take it, but establish your own online presence with a website and/or on social media as soon as possible.
 You never know when you'll want to go out on your own or move to another brokerage.

 Income Must Be Related to Sales and Not Hours Worked

-If a broker has a licensed assistant but pays them by the hour or bases their compensation on hours worked in some way, they cannot be an independent contractor.
-If you are a part time agent and are doing other jobs for the brokerage on an hourly or salaried basis, it's likely that independent contractor status would not apply, as the majority of your compensation would not be from sales related activities.
+If a broker has a licensed assistant but pays that person by the hour or bases compensation on hours worked in some way, that person cannot be an independent contractor.
+If you are a part-time agent and are doing other jobs for the brokerage on an hourly or salaried basis, it's likely that independent contractor status would not apply, as the majority of your compensation would not be from sales-related activities.